osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 * __RESTful APIs__

+  + RESTful API are implemented using JAX-RS.
-  RESTful APIs were implemented over the HTTPS protocol used in client-server interaction.
+  + RESTful APIs are implemented over the HTTPS protocol used in client-server interaction.
 This was chosen in order to have a clean and neat API, that is easier to understand, extend and mantain.
+  + The content could have been formatted using XML or JSON; for this application the two standards provide the same capability but we opted for JSON since it is easier to be used on client side
+  + To allow future changes of the API that will be incompatible with the one defined, all the url of the RESTful API are relative to a version qualifier path "v1/"

 ##Other design decisions
+A possible implementation of the shape of an Area was to use a table with the following columns (_areaid_,_order_,latitude,longitude), but then all the query requesting in which area was a point would have required the scan of the whole table and this was not acceptable, so we opted to use a column named **polygons** in the entity **Area** of type MULTIPOLYGON (http://dev.mysql.com/doc/refman/5.7/en/gis-class-multipolygon.html) as such it can store any geometrical shape composed of segments, and can also be indexed.
 ### Framework selection

   Java Enterprise Edition was selected for the implementation of the server components, because we can easily build reliable and scalable application modeling the components as Enterprise Java Beans, and using Java Server Pages for building dynamical user interfaces.
 Moreover, Java Persistence APIs can be used for the interaction with the DBMS.